averycrespi/yovec/docs/spec.md

 map 1+ M
 ```

-The `apply` function applies a binary operation element-wise to two matrices.
+The `apply` function applies a binary operation element-wise to two or more matrices.

 ```
-apply + M N
+apply + M N O
 ```

 The transpose function switches the rows and columns of a matrix.